-The term 'Tax Revenue' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Tax Revenue' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tax Revenue refers to money that a government collects.
 They do this by levying taxes on their own citizens living within their jurisdictions (and living overseas as well in the case of the U.S.).
 There are many different kinds of taxes collected in the present day and age.
 Among the most frequently levied taxes are income taxes, property taxes, and sales or VAT taxes.